micronDLA/SDK/README.md

 CONV
 Mean/max error compared to pytorch are 1.636/9.055 %
 ```
-Since the input and weights are set random, the output might be different from this.
-In any case, error is not zero.
-The results between CPU and accelerator does not match.
+Since the input and weights are set randomly, the output might be different from this.
+In any case, the error is not zero.
+The results between the CPU and the accelerator do not match.
 The precision used by the accelerator is fixed point 16bit ([Q8.8](https://en.wikipedia.org/wiki/Fixed-point_arithmetic)) and the CPU uses float32.
-Thus, a small error is an expected behaviour of the accelerator.
+Thus, a small error is an expected behavior of the accelerator.
-The `Init` and `Run` function internally converts all the float32 values into the fix point format.
+The `Init` and `Run` functions internally convert all the float32 values into fix point format.

 There are other layers and model that you can test using this method.
 Additional example tests are in [here](examples/tests).